Audie Menzi: Kaya–Iloilo

 Before the start of the 2018 PFL season, he graduated from FEU and signed for the first team of Kaya, now named Kaya–Iloilo, along with his brother Michael.

 He would go on to play in the final of that year's Copa Paulino Alcantara, with Kaya triumphing over Davao Aguilas 1–0.
 In 2021, he was in the starting XI for Kaya's AFC Champions League playoff match against Shanghai Port of China, scoring a header in the 17th minute that would end up being the winning goal.
 In 2023, he won his first league title for Kaya.

 International career

 Philippines

 In July 2022, Menzi was called up to the senior team of the Philippines for the first time in a closed-doors friendly vs. Timor-Leste.
 He scored in the first half as the Philippines won 4–1.
 Later that year, he was included in the final squad for the 2022 AFF Championship, making his debut in a 1–0 loss to Vietnam.
 The Philippines would go on to finish fourth in their group.

+He also played in a friendly against Kyrgyzstan on 15 October 2023 in Bahrain, scoring the only goal in a 0-1 win during the Philippines training camp ahead of the second round of the 2026 FIFA World Cup qualifiers.